clamytoe/toepack/README.md

 ├── toepack_clone
 │   ├── headers.py
 │   ├── __init__.py
-│   ├── log_init.py
 │   └── app.py
 ```

 The **toepack_clone** is the default name of the project and it will change to whatever you enter during that prompt.

-> NOTE: I write a lot of scraping scripts, so the *headers.py* file contains user-agent entries for different browsers and platforms that I use as my headers, delete if you won't be using it.
+> NOTE: I write a lot of web scraping scripts, so the *headers.py* file contains user-agent entries for different browsers and platforms that I use as my headers, delete if you won't be using it.

 ## Create your virtual environment